gxespino/gxespino.github.io/_posts/2015-09-23-extract-method-refactoring.markdown

 After extracting the expression logic into separate methods, we now have more manageable code that is much easier to understand.
 If we had tests to test the total_compensation method prior to the refactoring, they should still pass at this point.

+Bonus: There's a repeating pattern here that would also benefit from refactoring.
+Let me know what you think in the comments.